 - Not a large selection of cryptos

 Interactive Brokers provides active crypto traders with numerous advantages over competitors.
 Did you know that most crypto exchanges charge a spread on your buy or sell orders?
 This means that you are paying extra for your crypto.
-Luckily, Interactive Brokers charges no added spreads, markups, or custody fees and low commissions from just 0.12% to 0.18% of the trade value.
-Interactive Brokers currently offers Bitcoin, Bitcoin Cash, Ethereum, Litecoin, and more digital token from Paxos Trust Company.
+Interactive Brokers charges no added spreads, markups or custody fees and charges low commissions from just 0.12% to 0.18% of the trade value.
+Interactive Brokers currently offers Bitcoin, Bitcoin Cash, Ethereum, Litecoin and more digital tokens from Paxos Trust Company.